 Lorillard's focus on the premium market and its obligations under the State Settlement Agreements make it very difficult to compete successfully in the deep discount market.
-If the market for premium cigarettes continues to contract, and Lorillard is unable to capture market share from its competitors, there could be a material adverse effect on the results of operations and financial condition of Lorillard, which in turn could adversely affect the value of Carolina Group stock.

-Increases in promotional expenses and sales incentives in response to increased competition and declining unit volumes may continue to materially adversely impact Lorillard based on the retail price of brands, the ability of Lorillard and the other major manufacturers to raise prices has been adversely affected.
+If the market for premium cigarettes continues to contract, and Lorillard is unable to capture market share from its competitors, there could be a material adverse effect on the results of operations and financial condition of Lorillard, which in turn could adversely affect the value of Carolina Group stock based on the retail price of brands and the increased market share of deep discounters, the ability of Lorillard and the other major manufacturers to raise prices has been adversely affected.
 In light of this environment, Lorillard has not increased its wholesale prices since March 2002.
 Major manufacturers have reduced the list prices of many of their brands, including Lorillard in the case of Maverick, at the wholesale level.
 Increases by manufacturers in wholesale and retail price promotional allowances also effectively reduce the prices of many key cigarette brands.
 Although Lorillard generally does not provide wholesale price promotional allowances, it has significantly increased other promotional expenditures.
 On May 5, 2003, Lorillard lowered the wholesale list price of its discount brand, Maverick, by \$11.00 per carton in an effort to reposition the brand to be more competitive in the deep discount cigarette segment.
 Certain of Lorillard's major competitors continue to promote their products through the use of restrictive merchandising programs that Lorillard believes impede its ability to compete for shelf space in retail outlets and make it difficult to effectively communicate its promotions to consumers.
 Profits per pack of cigarettes for all of the major cigarette manufacturers, including Lorillard, have been negatively impacted by these wholesale price reductions and/or increased wholesale and retail price promotions.
+Lorillard regularly reviews the results of its promotional spending activities and adjusts its promotional spending programs in an effort to maintain its competitive position.
+Accordingly, sales promotion costs in a quarter are not necessarily indicative of costs which may be incurred in subsequent periods.
+As a result, Lorillard's profits may increase or decrease in a particular quarter due to fluctuations in promotional activities.